Thank You to Our Local Sponsors

 ▪️ Flashlight or lantern AND batteries – 1 per person, lanterns are helpful for lighting up a large space.
 (Remember if your power goes out the streetlights likely do too, making it really dark in your house at night).
 We ordered this set of 4 lanterns from Amazon for $7 each.
 You can also check Amazon for other options if you need less than 4 lanterns.
 Stock up on batteries during Florida’s Tax Free Weekends.

-▪️ Wrench or pliers to turn off utilities (be sure you know where to turn off the water and gas line if applicable)
+▪️ Wrench or pliers to turn off utilities (be sure you know where to turn off the water and gas line or propane tanks if applicable)

 ▪️ Cash – if a business has no power, many online payment systems will not be working either